ricoderks/Rcpm/README.md

  * if it asks to update, update all packages.
  Keep in mind that updating packages can be risky!

-For the installation you the **devtools** package which you can install from the CRAN repository.
+For the installation you need the **devtools** package which you can install from the CRAN repository.
 The Rcpm package can be installed with :

 * `devtools::install_git(url = "https://git.lumc.nl/rjederks/Rcpm.git", dependencies = TRUE)`